Soils

 Mapping microbial solutions for soil pollution

-ABOUT THE RESILIENT SOILS PROJECT
+THE RESILIENT SOILS PROJECT

-The Resilient Soils Project is a community science initiative from The Two Frontiers Project (2FP) that empowers individuals and organizations to explore these microbial ecosystems.
+The Resilient Soils Project is a community science initiative from The Two Frontiers Project (2FP) and Seed Labs that empowers individuals and organizations to explore these microbial ecosystems.
 By collecting soil samples from chemically influenced environments, participants help uncover how life adapts to modern, human-shaped landscapes and generate data that can inform future approaches to land recovery and environmental resilience.

 PARTICIPATORY